jaskhalsa/lex-book-studyroom/readme.md

   "sessionAttributes": {},
   "invocationSource": "DialogCodeHook"
 }

-Guide to the Slack application:

-1. Download Slack from Android/Apple Store or Visit https://slack.com/ from a browser.
-2. Click on Sign in.
-3. Enter bristolstudents.slack.com as the workspace's Slack URL.
-(Just type in bristolstudents in the textbox on the page/app).
-4. Use the below mentioned dummy Slack credentials to login into the channel and use the application:
-    username: bookstudy2019@gmail.com
-    password: cloud@2019
-5. After sign in, go to Apps hosted in Slack (bottom of the left panel in the Slack app/web-page).
-Find book_study_room in the apps section.
-6. Click on book_study_room app and follow the below instructions to start a text-based chat with the bot.

 The roomLocation and sessions can be any of the specified locations and session types as mentioned above.